invadelabs/drewwiki/ServerSetupCentOS7.md

 Other Foreman Friendly Modules
 ------------------------------

-These have worked well for some of my client use cases, but I'm not using snmp or setting ulimits at home.
+These have worked well for some of our client use cases, but we're not using snmp or setting ulimits at home.

 ``` bash